The Weapon Shops of Isher: Overview

 The Weapon Shops of Isher and its sequel The Weapon Makers detail the workings of Isher civilization and the adventures of Robert Hedrock, The One Immortal Man, as he keeps it in balance in the face of attempts by the Weapon Makers, who have forgotten their purpose as a permanent opposition, and the strong government of the Empress, Innelda Isher, with its intimate connections to a network of financial institutions, to undermine each other.
 The Weapon Shops provide the populace with defensive weapons and an alternative legal system.

-The Isher/Weapon Shops novels are very rare examples of Golden Age science fiction that explicitly discuss the right to keep and bear arms, specifically guns.
+The Isher/Weapon Shops novels are rare examples of Golden Age science fiction that explicitly discuss the right to keep and bear arms, specifically guns.
 Indeed, the motto of the Weapon Shops, repeated several times, is "The right to buy weapons is the right to be free".
-However, Van Vogt's guns have virtually magical properties, and can only be used in self-defense (or for suicide).

-The political philosophy of the Weapon Shops is minimalist.
-They will not interfere with the corrupt imperial monarchy of the Isher government, because men always have a government of the type they deserve: no government, however bad, exists without at least the tacit consent of the governed.
-The mission of the Weapon Shops, therefore, is merely to offer single individuals the right to protect themselves with a firearm, or, in cases of fraud, access to a "Robin Hood" alternative court system that judges and awards compensation from large, imperial merchant combines to cheated individuals.
-Because the population has access to this alternative system of justice, the Isher government cannot take the final step toward totalitarianism.